 The British traders rebuilt the castle after each attack, gradually altering its architecture during the roughly 140 years it was used as a slave trade entrepôt.
 In the name of the product produced, Bunce Island is best known as one of the chief suppliers of slaves to planters for the rice industry in the British colonies of Charleston (South Carolina) and Savannah (Georgia) during the second half of the 18th century.
 British philanthropists involved with the Committee for the Relief of the Black Poor established Freetown in 1787, a settlement for freed slaves on the Sierra Leone Peninsula, just 20 miles downriver from Bunce Island.

 For the next two decades, Bunce Island slave traders harassed the fledgling colony by inciting local African chiefs against it, organizing trade boycotts to isolate it, and at one point kidnapping and selling as slaves some Freetown colonists whom they accused of stealing goods at the castle.
 Before the end of the century, Britain also relocated several hundred Black Loyalists from Nova Scotia, who chose to try conditions in the African colony.
 In 1807, the British Parliament outlawed the Atlantic slave trade.
-The following year, Freetown became a Crown Colony, and the British Navy based its Africa Squadron there.
+Freetown became a Crown Colony the following year, and the British Navy based its Africa Squadron there.
 They sent out regular patrols to search for slave vessels, violating the ban.
 Bunce Island shut down for slave trading, and the island was abandoned around 1840.
 The buildings and stonewalls deteriorated.

 Today, substantial ruins stand on the north end of the island.
 Bunce Island House, the headquarters building where the Chief Agent lived with his senior officers, is at the castle's center.
 Parts of the building still rise to a second-story level.
 Immediately behind it is the open-air slave yard, divided between a large area for men and a smaller one for women and children.
 Remnants stand of two watchtowers, a fortification with places for eight cannons, and a gunpowder magazine.
 Some of the cannons bear the royal cipher of King George III).
 At the island's south end, several inscribed tombstones mark the graves of slave traders, slave ship captains, and the foremen of African workers.

 American scholars have done extensive research on Bunce Island.
-Anthropologist Joseph Opala did the research that linked Bance Island to the Gullah people of the United States East Coast Low Country.
+Anthropologist Joseph Opala's research linked Bance Island to the Gullah people of the United States East Coast Low Country.
 Archaeologist Christopher DeCorse and his team thoroughly surveyed Bunce Island’s ruins for a report submitted to the Sierra Leone Government (2006).
-Also in 2006, Black TV actor Isaiah Washington visited Bunce Island after learning through a DNA test that some of his ancestors came from Sierra Leone.
+Also, in 2006, Black TV actor Isaiah Washington visited Bunce Island after learning through a DNA test that some of his ancestors came from Sierra Leone.

-Washington later donated $25,000 to a project to create a computer reconstruction of Bunce Island as it appeared in the year 1805.
+Washington later donated $25,000 to a project to create a computer reconstruction of Bunce Island, which appeared in 1805.
 Project directors Joseph Opala and Gary Chatelain at James Madison University produced a 3-D image of the castle using computer-aided design, which allows the viewer to "enter" all the structures and "see" them as they appeared 200 years ago.
 A traveling exhibit on the history of Bunce Island, which contains some of these computer-generated images, is available in the U.S. and U.K. The full exhibit is permanently displayed at the Sierra Leone National Museum in Freetown.

 Scholars have found evidence of numerous historical and genealogical links between the people of Bunce Island and the United States.
 For example, historians have recently discovered that two U.S. presidents (George H. W. Bush and George W. Bush) are descended directly from a slave ship captain who operated out of Bunce Island and other slave trade bases in the Sierra Leone region in the late 1700s.
 Thomas Walker (AKA "Beau Walker") came from Bristol, one of Britain's principal slaving ports.
 After making his fortune in the slave trade, he immigrated to the U.S. through New York in 1792.